Positive School Climate

 POSITIVE SCHOOL CLIMATE

 Research indicates that student achievement is often higher in schools with a positive climate.
-The School Board expects a positive and welcoming climate in each school, with safe, well-managed classrooms and common areas, clearly stated high expectations about individual responsibility, and whose teachers and staff consistently acknowledge all students and fairly address students’ behavior.
+The School Board expects that all school staff will contribute to a positive and welcoming climate in each school.
+This encourages staff to have positive interactions and relationships with students.
+A positive school climate includes safe, culturally responsive, supportive, well-managed classrooms and school enviroment.
+Teachers and staff should consistently acknowledge all students and fairly address students’ behavior.

 All members of the school community, including staff, students, administrators, school board members and visitors, are expected to serve as role models by demonstrating positive attitudes, cultural sensitivity, and respect to students and staff members.
 Staff shall use effective classroom management strategies to foster positive social interactions among students, and encourage and recognize activities that foster a positive school climate.